A compelling read and an exceptional debut that leaves you hungry for more …and hoping that the world takes note.

 Lewis has penned a story that sounds more like fact than fiction.
 It leads one the think that anything is possible, that there really are no controls or borders for the people that run our affairs for us.
 The parts are well connected and the characters distinctive.

-A great novel illustrates our personal connections to questions of humanity and Hominine, a new novel by Lewis Evans, is therefore fittingly titled.
-Hominine poses essential questions we all face, weaving them from beginning to end through a nail-biting thriller that takes you around the world, across cultures and into intimate relationships.
+A great novel illustrates our personal connections to questions of humanity and Hominine is therefore fittingly titled.
+It poses essential questions, weaving them from beginning to end through a nail-biting thriller that takes you around the world, across cultures and into intimate relationships.
 This novel challenges our accepted wisdoms head-on, and Lewis’s style of writing forges a connection with the reader that will alter lives and have an effect on generations to come.
 His richly developed characters and narrative make for a work of art.